B-flat Tenor Brass: What's the Difference?

 BAC (Kanstul 201) contrabass bugle

 Generally, contrabass bugles are just Bb tubas that point forward and are crooked down to G. A 3 or 4-valve G contra is a cool beast, but not a cheap or useful one.
 In my opinion the only reason to buy a G contra would be if it was an older piston/rotor or 2 piston model being sold for nearly nothing, that you could get converted to a concert tuba with a front-action valve set in the same bore that you happen to have lying around.
-Otherwise, a normal tuba is a better purchase.
+Otherwise, a normal tuba is a much better purchase.

 Closing Thoughts